kenna-bramble/kenna-bramble/README.md

 🎨 I design logos, websites, print publications, etc. using Illustrator, Photoshop, InDesign, and Figma.

-🔭 I am searching for my first job in tech as a Frontend Developer at a **remote-first** company.
+🔭 I am searching for my first job in tech as a Frontend Developer / Software Engineer at a **remote-first** company.

 📫 You may reach me via [LinkedIn](www.linkedin.com/in/mckenna-bramble ) - connect with me and send a message!